N0edL/ndl_adminduty/README.md

 ## Features

-- Toggle in and out of duty using an ui that can be opend by command `/admin-duty` or via a key adjustable in **settings.lua**.
+- Toggle in and out of duty using an ui that can be opend by command `/admin-duty`

 ## Installation